- Form a Company Now! +

-The primary benefit of perpetual existence for a corporation is that shareholders and investors know that the company will not simply disappear due to unforeseen circumstances.
+The primary benefit of perpetual existence, sometimes to referred to as "perpetual succession," for a corporation is that shareholders and investors know that the company will not simply disappear due to unforeseen circumstances.
 This makes them more comfortable investing their money, which the corporation often relies upon to spur its growth in the first place.

 Another benefit, depending on your point of view, is that, when coupled with a corporate board’s fiduciary duty to act in the best interest of its shareholders, the corporation is obliged to operate with a long-term strategy for growth.
 It’s nearly impossible for a business to succeed over a sustained period without a sound long-term strategy, so prioritizing that focus is generally in the interest of the shareholders.

 In an article written by Andrew A. Schwartz at the University of Colorado Law School, the author states:

 “…because they must plan for a perpetual future, corporations should invest like immortal entities, namely with a long time horizon and low discount rate.
 This method of ‘immortal investing’ offers a number of fundamental advantages to the corporation, and is also in the public interest, as immortal investors can be expected to highly value the future and act as stewards for natural resources and other assets.”

 From a societal perspective, once of the benefits referenced above can also be viewed as a risk.
 Because the corporation has no defined end and must act in its shareholders’ best interest, the interest of everyone else – its customers, employees, and society at large – can be viewed as being of secondary importance.